Zach McKinstry Preview, Player Props: Tigers vs. White Sox

-On Saturday, Zach McKinstry (.227 on-base percentage in past 10 games, 75 points below season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
-First pitch is at 6:10 PM ET.
+The Detroit Tigers, including Zach McKinstry (.238 on-base percentage in past 10 games, 67 points below season-long percentage), take on starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Sunday at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the White Sox.
+In his most recent game, he reached base in both of his plate appearances against the White Sox.

 Zach McKinstry Game Info & Props vs. the White Sox